MatthewLabs/MLTableAlert/README.md

 Changelog
 ---
+**Version 1.1 @ December 31st, 2012**

+* Custom height settings: now you can set your preferred height to the alert
+* Changed properties to instance variables in initialization methods

 **Version 1.0 @ December 22nd, 2012**

 * Initial release: probably there are some bugs and the code could be improved…